Driveway without planning permission

 So you’re thinking about getting a new driveway?
 You might be starting from scratch, replacing an existing drive with block paving, tarmac, imprinted concrete, or maybe widening it.
-But what are the things you need to know before work commences?
+But what are the things you need to know before contacting a recommended paving contractor and work commences?
 Here’s our concise, no-nonsense guide to getting your block paving driveway project off the ground.

 Do I Need it – Of Course…Not!